Word error rate

 The intuition behind 'deletion' and 'insertion' is how to get from the reference to the hypothesis.
 So if we have the reference "This is wikipedia" and hypothesis "This _ wikipedia", we call it a deletion.

+Note that since N is the number of words in the reference, the word error rate can be larger than 1.0, namely if the number of insertions I is larger than the number of correct words C.

 When reporting the performance of a speech recognition system, sometimes word accuracy (WAcc) is used instead:

-Note that since N is the number of words in the reference, the word error rate can be larger than 1.0, and thus, the word accuracy can be smaller than 0.0.
+Since the WER can be larger than 1.0, the word accuracy can be smaller than 0.0.

 Experiments

 It is commonly believed that a lower word error rate shows superior accuracy in recognition of speech, compared with a higher word error rate.
 However, at least one study has shown that this may not be true.
 In a Microsoft Research experiment, it was shown that, if people were trained under "that matches the optimization objective for understanding", (Wang, Acero and Chelba, 2003) they would show a higher accuracy in understanding of language than other people who demonstrated a lower word error rate, showing that true understanding of spoken language relies on more than just high word recognition accuracy.